Football Association of Malawi: History

 The Flames changed their coach, Kinnah Phiri, who inspired them to qualify for the Africa Cup of Nations finals in Angola in 2010.
-Their only win at the AFCON Finals was a 3 - Zero beating of Algeria in their first game of the tournament.
-As of January 2010 they were ranked 82nd in the world and 27th in Africa.
-In late January 2010 the President Walter Nyamirandu told the BBC that the Organization will play at the 2022 FIFA World Cup.
+Their only win at the AFCON Finals was a 3 - 0 against Algeria in their first game of the tournament.
+In 2010 they were ranked 82nd in the world and 27th in Africa.
+In 2010 the President Walter Nyamirandu told the BBC that the Organization will play at the 2022 FIFA World Cup.

-Famous players
+Notable male players

-Enerst Mtawali remains the player who has achieved a lot in his playing career.
-He played in South Africa, France, Mexico, Argentina (Newell's Old Boys in 1995), etc. Of late there is Essau Kanyenda, the only Malawian to play European champion league with Locomotiv Moscow played in Russia, Dan Chitsulo in Germany and Clement Kafwafwa in Denmark.
-There were also a number of good players in South Africa like Peter Mponda, John Maduka and Patrick Mabedi.
+Ernest Mtawali played in South Africa, France, Mexico and Argentina (Newell's Old Boys in Of Essau Kanyenda is the only Malawian man to play in the European champion league and with Locomotiv Moscow in Russia.
+Dan Chitsulo played in Germany and Clement Kafwafwa in Denmark.
+There were also a number of notable players in South Africa, including Peter Mponda, John Maduka and Patrick Mabedi.

-Currently Joseph Kamwendo who plays in Mozambique, Robert Ng'ambi and Limbikani Mzava in South Africa, Tawonga Chimodzi in Greece, Robin Ngalande who played in Spain and Frank Gabadinho Mhango who played for Orlando Pirates are few of the Flames players that have been outstanding.
+Players such as Joseph Kamwendo (Mozambique), Robert Ng’ambi and Limbikani Mzava (South Africa), Tawonga Chimodzi (Greece), Robin Ngalande (Spain), and Frank Gabadinho Mhango, who has played for Orlando Pirates, have been among those noted for their performances with the Flames.